-The NCPH Book Award consists of a $1,000 cash prize and a certificate, both presented at the NCPH Annual Meeting (2013 awards will be presented in Ottawa, Ontario, April 17-20, 2013.)
-The award winner receives complimentary registration for the awards breakfast.
+The NCPH Book Award consists of a $1,000 cash prize and a certificate, both presented at the NCPH Annual Meeting (2016 awards will be presented in Baltimore, Maryland) The award winner receives complimentary registration for the awards breakfast.

 Award Criteria.
 Criteria for selection include:

 II.
 Style and appropriateness of presentation